 ‘The high diversity of N1a in the Arabian Peninsula, Ethiopia and Egypt raises the possibility that this area was a secondary center of expansion for this haplogroup.
 However, the highest diversity for N1b and N1c are in Turkey, and Kurds and Iranians, respectively.
 Macrohaplogroup R is the main branch of N and their major subclades (H, J-T, K-U) embraced the majority of the West Eurasian mtDNA lineages.
 The Western Asia haplogroup H is the most abundant haplogroup in Europe and the Near East.
 However in the Arabian Peninsula its mean frequency is moderate…’

 Haplogroups N, R and H are associated primarily with the descendants of Shem and Europe.
 There is some crossover into Ham’s descendants through intermarriage and mixing.
-The mtDNA N haplogroup that is stronger in the Turks and Persians, reflects their lineal descent from Shem and not from Ham.
+The mtDNA N Haplogroup which is higher in the Turks and Persians, reflects their lineal descent from Shem and not from Ham [refer Chapter XVII and XVIII].

 Carriers of Mitochondrial DNA Macrohaplogroup N Lineages Reached Australia around 50,000 Years Ago following a Northern Asian Route, multiple authors, 2015 – emphasis & bold mine: